Borrowing from the Libraries

 We've put together a series of Frequently Asked Questions which help to explain how to borrow items from the different Libraries.

-• All students enrolled for courses lasting longer than 6 weeks
+- All students enrolled on courses lasting 10 weeks or longer

 How can I join the Library?

-Visiting and Emeritus professors should apply to the Rector’s office to get a University ID: application form
+- Visiting and Emeritus professors should apply to the Rector’s office to get a University ID.
+Fill in an application form.

 How long can I borrow an item for?

-You can check your loans and due dates from Your Account.
-See the website for how to manage your account.
+You can check your loans and due dates by logging in to Your Account.

 How do I borrow and return items?

-You can borrow items using the self service machines - you will need your ID card.
-IT accessories can be borrowed and returned at the information desks in the library.
+You can borrow items using the self service machines.
+You will need your UAL ID card.

-You should return other items using the self-service returns machines in the libraries or the “book drop box” near the entrance to some of the libraries when they are closed.
-(N.B.
-There is no ‘book drop box’ at Wimbledon.
-At LCF books can be left in a library box at Reception)
+You can return other items at any UAL library, not just the library you borrowed from.
+Use the self service returns machines in the library or the 'book drop box' near the entrance if the library is closed.
+Please note there is no 'book drop box' at Wimbledon.
+At the London College of Fashion, books can be left in a library box at reception.

-If you cannot come in to the University you can return items by post - please send postal returns by recorded delivery.
-The addresses can be found on the Opening hours and locations webpage.
+If you cannot come in to the University you can return items by post - please send by recorded delivery.
+The addresses can be found on the Opening hours and locations page.

 How many automatic renewals are allowed?

-The maximum renewal limit is 10 renewals.
-E.g. a one week loan can be renewed for up to 10 weeks.
+The maximum is 10 renewals.
+For example, a 1 week loan can be renewed for up to 10 more weeks.

-Can I manually renew my loans before the due date?
+Can I renew my loans before the due date?

 How do I know if my items have been renewed?

-Unless you receive an email to say that they cannot be renewed, 1 and 3 week items will be renewed.
-You can login to your library account here to check your due dates.
+You will receive an email letting you know when your items have been renewed.
+You can login to your library account to check your due dates.

 What happens if the renewal fails?

-You will receive an email notice informing you the item was not renewed and should be returned by the due date.
+You will receive an email letting you know if an item has not been renewed and should be returned to the library.

-What happens if overdue items are not returned on time?
+What happens if items are not returned on time?

-You will receive your first email overdue notice on the third day after the due date.
-This will block your account until the overdue items is returned.
+You will receive your first email overdue notice on the third day after the item was due.
+If you do not return it within 7 days after the due date, your account will be blocked until the overdue item is returned.

-How will I know why it did not renew?
+How will I know why an item did not renew?